wanda-lily/stat-website/content/projects/arthritis.md

 <img src="/projects/arthritis_files/figure-html/unnamed-chunk-3-1.png" width="672" />

 These new clusters have left behind patient variation and hence the clusters are better representative of the b-cell population.
-*N.B: Always remember to save, it saves time and in case of any disruption you can easily pick up and not have to run stuff from scratch which prevents "premium tears".*

 ```r